ritua2/greyfish/README.md

 Powered with a WSGI server, Greyfish is multi-threaded.
 Data stored in Greyfish can be easily monitored using grafana or any other app.

-Greyfish allows single use tokens for specifc actions.
+Greyfish allows single use tokens for specific actions.
 These tokens are stored within a MySQL table, and can be accessed, created, or deleted from  another server or container within the same machine.

 --------------